getantidote/use-omz/README.md

 With Oh-My-Zsh, it's a [Rat King](https://en.wikipedia.org/wiki/Rat_king) of dependencies.
 You have to know what each OMZ plugin you are using requires and be sure to include all those pre-requisites - setting all the right variables, including all the right libraries, declaring all the right functions, or setting up Zsh completions to work correctly.
 While antidote documents some of that, it's constantly changing and an unnecessarily complicated process for regular users that just want to use antidote with Oh-My-Zsh together seamlessly.
 This project solves all that.

 Since [antidote][antidote] is intended to be a general-purpose, high performance Zsh plugin manager without added complexity or special handling of frameworks like OMZ, this plugin serves as a bridge.
-It's not strictly necessary to include [antidote-use-omz](https://github.com/mattmc3/antidote-use-omz) with antidote, it is highly recommended.
+It's not strictly necessary to use [antidote-use-omz](https://github.com/mattmc3/antidote-use-omz) with antidote, but it is highly recommended.

 ## How do I use it?